USA-38

 USA-38, also known as GPS II-2 and GPS SVN-13, was an American navigation satellite which formed part of the Global Positioning System.
 It was the second of nine Block II GPS satellites to be launched, which were the first operational GPS satellites to be launched.

 Background

 It was part of the 21-satellite Global Positioning System (GPS) Block II series that provides precise position data (accurate to within 16 m) to military and civilian users worldwide.
 Its signals could be received on devices as small as a telephone.
 The GPS II satellites, built by Rockwell International for the Air Force Space Systems Division, each have a 7.5-year design life.
-The Air Force intends to launch a GPS II every 2 to 3 months until the constellation of 21 operational satellite and 3 spares is aloft.
-The GPS Block II join 7 operational Block 1 satellites.
+The Air Force intends to launch a GPS II every two to three months until the constellation of 21 operational satellites and three spares is aloft.
+The GPS Block II joins seven operational Block 1 satellites.